Poor SPM Results? Here's What You Can Do Next

 If you’re missing a couple of credits from your SPM slip, you can also consider other pathways, such as pursuing a diploma or certificate.
 After all, they can still lead you to selected degree courses.

 A diploma only requires 3 credits at SPM.
-Upon completion, you can then progress to the second year of a relevant degree.
-This makes your total study duration similar to taking a foundation then a degree.
+A diploma typically takes 3 years to complete.
+Thereafter, you can then progress to the second year of a relevant degree.
+This makes your total study duration similar to taking a foundation, then a degree.

-Certificate courses, on the other hand, typically require only 1 credit, as long as you pass Bahasa Melayu and History.
+Certificate courses, on the other hand, require only 1 credit, as long as you pass Bahasa Melayu and History.
+This programme is typically 12-18 months long.
 Completing a certificate will allow you to progress to a diploma and subsequently a degree.

 So if you think retaking your papers will not change your grades, you may consider these alternatives, provided that you meet the entry requirements.